Balbriggan: Location and access

 Balbriggan is 32 km north of Dublin city, in the northern part of the traditional County Dublin.
 It lies on the Belfast–Dublin main line of the Irish rail network.
 Commuter rail services serve Balbriggan railway station, which opened on 25 May 1844 and closed for goods traffic on 2 December 1974.
 It is estimated that about 2,200 commuters use the station every working day.

 The town is also located next to the M1 motorway (the section known as the Balbriggan Bypass), which was completed in 1998.
 Prior to this, the main Dublin-Belfast road went through the centre of the town, with major traffic congestion on a daily basis.
+There are three exits from the motorway, allowing you to enter from the North, South or West of the town.

 Bus service is provided by Dublin Bus routes 33, 33A (taken over by Go-Ahead Ireland on 2 December 2018) and 33X as well as Bus Éireann routes 101 (Dublin-Drogheda) and B1 (Balbriggan Town service).

 It is the most northerly town in Fingal (although the village of Balscadden lies further north within the county), and is situated close to Bettystown, Laytown (County Meath) and Drogheda (County Louth).

 Balbriggan experienced a population boom in the early part of the 2000s as a result of the large demand for housing within the wider Dublin region.
 The population has increased as a result, with hundreds of new homes being built.

 Geography

 The River Bracken, also known as the Matt River, which flows through the town, once formed a lake known locally as "the Canal" or "Head"(of water).
 The water was sluiced through a canal and tunnels down to the Lower Mill where it turned a waterwheel to drive the cotton manufacturing machinery.
-The retaining wall of the reservoir collapsed in the 1960s and the area was reclaimed through a land-fill in the early 1980s to create a public park.
+The retaining wall of the reservoir collapsed in the 1960s and the area was reclaimed with land-fill in the early 1980s to create a public park.

 On the northern edge of the town, the small Bremore River comes to the sea just beyond the Martello Tower.